sendyhalim/blog/content/posts/swift/macos/full-width-ns-collection-view-item.md

----
-date: "2017-03-04T23:48:35+07:00"
++++
-title: "Make NSCollectionViewItem Responsive Width and Height"
-description: "How to make NSCollectionViewItem size to be responsive on window resize event"
+title = "Make NSCollectionViewItem Responsive Width and Height" date = 2017-03-04T23:48:35+07:00 description = "How to make NSCollectionViewItem size to be responsive on window resize event"

+[taxonomies]
-tags: ["swift", "nscollectionview", "nscollectionviewitem", "appkit"]
+tags = ["swift", "nscollectionview", "nscollectionviewitem", "appkit"]
----
++++

 I had a hard time figuring out how to make `NSCollectionViewItem` width to be responsive.
 The problem was that I wanted my `NSCollectionViewItem` to follow its parent width.